ChadFong/git-guide/README.md

 ## A quick tangent to define a phrase or two
 #### `ref` is reference.
 This can be a commit, a branch name, a tag, etc...
-#### `HEAD` is a ref that points to wherever it is you're looking.
+#### `HEAD` is a ref that points to the currently checked out commit.
 Typically this is the tip of the current branch, but that is not always the case. `git reset` and `git checkout` move HEAD.

 ## `git tag`: mark a commit to be accessed by a particular name, e.g., '1.0'